jerosanchez/NYTFeedReader/README.md

 - `Scene` - One subfolder per scene, each one including necessary controllers, subviews, view models, etc.
 - `Service` - Gateway layer between our app and third-party frameworks so it's easy to exchange concrete implementations

-The project also includes unit tests for the key components: domain models, helpers (not extensions), repositories and services.
+The project also includes unit tests for the key components: domain models, helpers (not UIKit extensions) and repositories.

 A note on file naming notation: a plus (+) sign in a file name means that it implements an extension of a base class.
 For example, `AppConfig.swift` implements the base class, and `AppConfig+Colors.swift` implements an extension of the class AppConfig to hold the colors configuration.